Sergeyir/Jets_Comparison/README.md

 #Herwig

 First you need to install and activate Herwig and go to directory Hewig_gen.
-Then you can generate events in Herwig after you change event genetation parameters to yours in Herwig_gen.in, snippets/PPCollider.in and in snippets/HepMC.in
+Then you can generate events in Herwig after you change event genetation parameters to yours in Herwig_gen.in, snippets/PPCollider.in and in snippets/HepMC.in.
+Herwig will write output as .HepMC file

 ```sh
 Herwig read Herwig_gen.in